gravesoft/gravesoft.dev/docs/office_c2r_links.md

 :::warning

 Office 2013 installation from Offline installer cannot be updated.
+Use online installer.

 :::